 1. Attach a rope at the bottom of a cable machine and stand with your back facing the cable machine.
 Keep your stance wider than the shoulder width.

-2. Bend down and hold the ropes and come forward until the weights are resisting the arms.
+2. Bend down, hold the ropes, and come forward until the weights resist the arms.

 3. Now stand straight with your hands straight down while holding the ropes.
 This will be your starting position.